MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/app-store-icon.md

 ---
-title: "App Store Icon"
+title: "App Store Icons in Xamarin.iOS"
-description: "This article covers including and managing an image asset in a Xamarin.iOS app to be used as an App Store Icon." ms.prod: xamarin ms.assetid: BFB5665A-F557-46E1-B35E-870CC2026AD9 ms.technology: xamarin-ios
+description: "This document describes how to use asset catalogs to manage an App Store icon for a Xamarin.iOS application.
+Previously, App Store icons were managed with iTunes Connect." ms.prod: xamarin ms.assetid: BFB5665A-F557-46E1-B35E-870CC2026AD9 ms.technology: xamarin-ios